That

 The

-band of brothers idea comes out scripture and warfare, for no
+band of brothers idea comes from scripture and warfare, for no

 man stands alone.